How to Play Basketball: A Beginner’s Guide

 6. Possession

-After a score or violation, the team awarded possession gains control of the ball to resume play on their offensive half of the court.
+After a score or a violation, the team awarded possession gains control of the ball and resumes play on their offensive half of the court.

 7. Fouls

 Physical contact is restricted through foul calls.
-These often result in free throws or a change of possession depending on the foul’s severity.
+These often result in free throws or a change of possession, depending on the severity of the foul.
 If a player accumulates a certain number of fouls (typically five or six in professional basketball), they can be disqualified from the game.

 8. Violations

-Rule violations or technical violations are different from fouls.
+Rule violations and technical violations differ from fouls.
 Carrying the ball (palming), double dribbling, or illegally standing in the three-second lane are some rule violations that stop play and may lead to a change of possession.

 Basic Basketball Skills

-To learn how to play basketball and advance beyond simply observing the flow of a game, beginners must incorporate basic handling techniques.
+To learn how to play basketball and advance beyond simply observing the game, beginners must incorporate basic handling techniques.
 The fundamental ones include:

 1. Dribbling